Palliative, Rehabilitation & Integrative Medicine Observership

 - Demonstrate an increased understanding and sharing of best practices in palliative care within a patient-care setting

 - Discuss and manage difficult issues with an interdisciplinary team committed to improving the quality of health care delivery

 - Appropriately evaluate, assess and manage cancer pain in order to improve patients’ quality of life

 - Model/demonstrate effective ways of communicating with patient and caregivers that will lead to improved patient and family care

 - Provide and administer an improved-upon psychosocial and spiritual care model that is administered to patients and families during this stage of their illness.

 Upcoming dates: Rounds are scheduled six to nine times each year, from 8 a.m. to 12 p.m.
 We will offer a Patient Home Visit opportunity in the fall 2016.
 The exact dates are to be determined.

 Space is limited, so please register early by completing the registration form (pdf) and submitting it with payment according to instructions on the form.
 The bus will depart from MD Anderson Cancer Center at 8 a.m. sharp on each scheduled day; plan on arriving at the hospital no later than 7:30 a.m.

 Continuing Medical Education Hours are offered to Patient Home Visits participants.

-Contact: If you have any questions, contact Deanna Cuello, Program Coordinator, Palliative, Rehabilitation and Integrative Medicine.
+Contact: If you have any questions, contact Deanna Cuello, Program Manager, Palliative, Rehabilitation and Integrative Medicine.